top of page

 6 quarts water

-3 pounds bagged broccoli florets or broccoli bunches, broken down into uniform-sized florets and stems
+3 pounds bagged broccoli florets or broccoli bunches, broken down into uniform-sized florets and stem segments

-2 large white or yellow onions, large dice
+2 large white or yellow onions, cut in a large dice

-1 tablespoon herbes de Provence or similar dry crushed herb mix
+1 tablespoon herbes de Provence or mixed Italian dry herb mix

 3 packed cups of spinach